Grady-Saccullo/.dotfiles/README.md

 # Dotty Files

-> Recently made a lot of change to make truly modular/simplify and readme is now outdated... will fix soon(ish)
+> Readme is now accurate but still a wip for new very modular setup

 ## Getting Started
 - Have a valid nix installation (nix/nixos)